Essential norms of pointwise multipliers in the non-algebraic setting: Main results

 \item [(ii)] {\it Suppose $(\Omega,\Sigma,\mu)$ is non-atomic.
 Assume further that the space $Y$ is} $1$-DH {\it and every simple function in $M(X,Y)$ has an absolutely continuous norm.
 Then} \end{enumerate}

-\end{proposition} \begin{proof} (i) First of all, there is no doubt in assuming that $M(X,Y)_o \neq M(X,Y)$, because if both spaces $M(X,Y)_o$ and $M(X,Y)$ are equal, then it follows from Theorem~\ref{THM: Essential norm Kothe sequence} that every multiplication operator $M_{\lambda}$ acting between $X$ and $Y$ is compact and, consequently,
+\end{theorem} \begin{proof} {\bf (i)} First of all, there is no doubt in assuming that $M(X,Y)_o \neq M(X,Y)$, because if both spaces $M(X,Y)_o$ and $M(X,Y)$ are equal, then it follows from Theorem~\ref{THM: Essential norm Kothe sequence} and Theorem~\ref{thm: ess norm ri}, that every multiplication operator $M_{\lambda}$ acting between $X$ and $Y$ is compact.
+Thus,

 Now, let us begin the proof with the following observation\footnote{This result can be seen as a spin-off from Theorem~3.2 in \cite{KKT22}.
 However, in the mentioned article we were more interested in the rearrangement invariant structure.
 Morally speaking, it may be instructive to compare our Theorem~\ref{THM: Essential norm Kothe sequence} and Theorem~\ref{THM: weak ess norm} with Theorem~3.4 from \cite{KKT22}.} which seems quite interesting in itself.